What are cookies?

 What specific cookies are set on our website?

-We use session cookies to keep track of what's in your basket and login status
+- We use session cookies to keep track of what's in your basket, your login status, and to hide pop-up messages you've already seen

 Third party cookies

-We use Google Analytics to monitor the traffic to our website.
+- We use Google Analytics/Tag Manager to monitor the traffic to our website.

 What is the EU Cookie Law?